sloweyyy/Leetcode/README.md

 ### Prerequisites

-You'll need to have the respective compilers or interpreters for the programming languages you want to use.
-Ensure they are properly installed and configured on your system.
+To run the solutions, ensure you have the respective compilers or interpreters installed and configured on your system for the programming languages you want to use.

 ## Usage